Oban.Web.Resolver behaviour (Oban Web v2.10.5)

 Customize the formatting of job meta wherever it is displayed.

-This callback behaves identically to format_job_args/1, but is used for meta.
+This callback behaves identically to format_job_args/1

 Examples

-Msk the batch_id for some secret batch jobs:
+for some secret batch jobs:

 def format_job_meta(%Oban.Job{meta: %{"batch_id" => _batch} = meta}) do